Cyanobacteria (Blue-green algae)

 - A578 Phormidium sp.
 Much better than Oscillatoria for showing filamentous cells and hormogonia.

-Large spiral trichomes an excellent demonstration species.
+- A583 Spirulina (Arthrospira) platensis Large multicellular spiral trichomes and an excellent demonstration species.
+50ml culture.

 - A588 Stigonema sp.
 Shows true branching and multiseriate cell formation.